Two-month expedition into the Laptev Sea started

 Winter temperatures prevail in the Siberian Arctic.
 Even in midsummer, snow and ice are not uncommon.
 But even there it has become warmer, and clearly.
 This is shown by the long series of measurements that the GEOMAR researchers have gained over many years in the Siberian Laptev Sea.
 Among other things, the forthcoming expedition will seek to gain further insights into how this region, which is important for the formation of sea ice throughout the Arctic, is changing.

-" explains Dr. Heidemarie Kassens from the GEOMAR, who is leading a section of the now launched expedition.
+"As part of the Russian-German research project 'CATS - The Arctic Transpolar System in Transition', a consortium of ten German and Russian research institutes and universities is investigating how climate change affects the extremely sensitive Arctic habitat and to what extent the changes are affecting Europe's climate concern," explains Dr. Heidemarie Kassens from the GEOMAR, who is leading a section of the now launched expedition.
 During the expedition, oceanic long-term observation stations, so-called anchorages, are being serviced, as well as sampling in the water column.
 "We are especially interested in the behaviour of the circum-arctic rim current, which carries large amounts of heat along the continental slope that could potentially melt the entire Arctic sea ice cover if it penetrates near-surface layers," Dr. Kassens.

 In addition, preliminary work will be carried out as part of the expedition for the wintering campaign of the German research icebreaker "Polarstern", which will start in the autumn of 2019 in this region.
 "We will be taking measurements in the region a year earlier, where 'Polarstern' will begin her expedition through the Arctic ice next year," said Dr. Benjamin Rabe from the AWI, acting scientist for this section of the journey.
 For this purpose, the research icebreaker will travel further north through the Arctic ice and deploy autonomously measuring buoy systems.
 The systems anchored in the ice are designed to carry out measurements in the near-surface atmosphere, the ice and the upper ocean over a year on similar paths as the Polarstern within the framework of MOSAiC.
 Researchers will also measure ice and snow thickness and oceanographic measurements in the water column in the region.